Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 We all can learn from the research and experience of others.
 My opinion, after all, is just that, an opinion.
 I still want to grow and still want to do things better and thus, the term “best practices”.

 Today Karen writes about her personal EDC, or Every Day Carry Bag.
-Like me, she relies on Amazon for much of here gear but whether you choose to your gear online or locally, makes no matter.
+Like me, she relies much of here gear but whether you choose to your gear online or locally, makes no matter.
 Her gear and her insight in putting together this kit is fantastic!